drittich/SemanticSlicer/README.md

 ## Adding Headers to Chunks

 If you wish you can pass a header to be included at the top of each chunk.
-Example use cases are to inclucde the document title or tags as part of the chunk content to help maintain context.
+Example use cases are to include the document title or tags as part of the chunk content to help maintain context.

 ```cs